Your Guide for Master's in Communication Graduate Programs for 2023

 Strategic Communication:

-The master's in strategic communications prepares students for a range of PR/marketing-related careers where strategy and organization across multimedia platforms are utilized to solve challenges.
-Grads of this degree pathway go on to become communications directors, PR account executives, and information officers, amongst others.
+The master's in strategic communications prepares students for various PR/marketing-related careers where strategy and organization across multimedia platforms are utilized to solve challenges.
+Grads of this degree pathway become communications directors, PR account executives, and information officers.
 Find an online master’s in strategic communication.

 Technical Communication:

 A master's degree in technical communications is ideal for those looking to advance to careers in technical writing and editing, design, management, and other tech areas.
-Students enrolled in this type of program hone their skills in a multitude of visual communication styles and techniques, with the goal of presenting data and concepts in a clear and understandable way.
+Students enrolled in this type of program hone their skills in many visual communication styles and techniques to present data and concepts clearly and understandably.
 Find an online master’s in technical communication.

 Similar Degrees of Interest